Oct 18

 To create a business that can grow and scale, you'll need ways to process things in a repeatable way.
 You need systems.

-For years I would find myself starting almost from scratch every time.
+For years I would find myself starting projects practically from scratch every time.
 But after developing the following systems to create speed and consistency, my web design business reached six figures much more easily:

 Reaching six figures is not about the money at all